ujjawalpoudel/chatbot-with-flask-python/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install python package.

 1. Clone the repository to your local machine.